AISE-TUDelft/code4me2/generated/docs/UserVerificationApi.md

 Resend Verification Email

-Resend verification email to the user
+Resend a verification email to the user if not already verified.
+Parameters: - app (App): Application context for accessing services. - auth_token (str): Auth token from cookie identifying the user.
+Returns: - JsonResponseWithStatus: Success confirmation or error message.

 ### Example
 ```kotlin